yeslogic/prince-samples/thesis/README.md

 ## Requirements

+To build this sample you will need Prince and GNU Make, simply type `make` to build the PDF.

-You will need the following tools in addition to Prince.
+If you wish to modify the sample, the intermediate files will need to be rebuilt.
+You will need the following tools to rebuild the whole project:

     + bibtex2html
     + sass (I used version 3.4.21)
     + awk or gawk (already installed on most Linux / BSD / MacOS systems)
     + grep (already installed on most Linux / BSD / MacOS systems)
-    + GNU Make

 On Debian based systems these can be installed with: